 Another thing that most dentists want to know is whether there are any inherent risk factors that might affect your procedure or your healing.
 For example, if you take a medication that won’t react well to the treatment or perhaps could slow down healing, you might not be a good candidate.
 That decision will be between you and your dentist.

 Your general health also needs to be considered.
-The truth is that these things could affect your healing but could also put you at a higher risk for things like infection or failed implants.
+The truth is that these things could affect your healing but could also put you at a higher risk for things like infection or failed dental implants.
 The dentist isn’t just picking on you.
 They are looking out for your health overall.

 If you suffer from the following things, you might not be a candidate.